BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 In order to run the pipeline, you need to supply

-* a sample sheet (CSV format): containing information about sampling date and
+* Sample sheet (CSV format): containing information about sampling date and
   location
-* a settings file (YAML format) for specifying the experimental setup and optional custom parameter adjustments
+* Settings file (YAML format) for specifying the experimental setup and optional custom parameter adjustments
-* a mutation sheet containing the lineages of interest and their signature mutations in nucleotide notation (CSV format)
+* Mutation sheet containing the lineages of interest and their signature mutations in nucleotide notation (CSV format)
-* a BED file containing the genomic coordinates of the mutation sites (see below for details)
+* Mutation BED file containing the genomic coordinates of the mutation sites (see below for details)
-* the reference genome of the target species in fasta format (so far the pipeline is only optimized for SARS-CoV-2, others might work too but not yet
+* Reference genome of the target species in fasta format (so far the pipeline is only optimized for SARS-CoV-2, others might work too but not yet
   tested)
-* a BED file containing the PCR primer locations (e.g the primers suggested from ARTIC protocols)
+* Primer BED file containing the PCR primer locations (e.g the primers suggested from ARTIC protocols)

 In order to generate template settings and sample sheet files, type